AdobeDocs/experience-manager-desktop-app.en/help/using/using.md

 ### Auto refresh {#auto-refresh}

+The auto refresh feature automatically updates content in real time, ensuring you always see the latest information without manually reloading the page.
 Execute the steps below to refresh assets automatically to get the list of updated assets:

 1. Open AEM Desktop App.